hubertp/graalvm-native-image-sandbox/README.md

-# Graal's Sandbox
+# Sandbox for GraalVM

-Playground for Graal's Native Image tool.
+Playground for GraalVM's Native Image tool.
 Mostly to demonstrate issues/workarounds for common scenarios.